 On Monday 8 February 2021, the KEMH began the rollout of a nation-wide vaccination programme across the Falkland Islands.
-To date, 1,787 people have received their first dose and the schedule for second doses, in the week beginning 22 March, will be published shortly.
-Everyone who received a first dose will be offered a second dose and will be given an official card to keep in their records which provides proof that they have been fully immunised.
+To date, more than 2,600 people have been fully vaccinated and have been given an official card to keep in their records which provides proof that they have been fully immunised.

-In the meantime, the government is asking everyone to ensure that they are registered with KEMH to assist with vaccination planning.
+The government continues to ask everyone to ensure that they are registered with KEMH.
 Even if you have not required medical attention recently, it’s crucial that KEMH has up-to-date information on everyone living in the Islands, so that detailed plans can be developed.

 Why is it important to be registered?

 - Over time the hospital can develop a good understanding of your healthcare needs

 - KEMH can help ensure you stay up to date with your vaccinations and vital screening

 - You can access health and wellbeing support, such as advice on diet and smoking

 1. Visit the hospital reception to complete your paperwork between 8am and 4:30pm